-Lavender pepper steaks have been my favorite beef dish for more than 20 years.
-The blue cheese sauce is a new addition to this recipe.
+Lavender pepper steak has been my favorite beef dish for more than 20 years.
+It has a flavorful spice crust.
+Over the years, I’ve found ways to make it even tastier.
+The blue cheese sauce came about after tasting a similar sauce on a pork chop.
 If you are not a fan of blue cheese or don’t want the extra calories, just leave it off.
 It’s delicious either way.

-Breaking news!
 The March & April 2020 issue of Cook’s Illustrated ran an article entitled “The Easiest, Cleanest Way to Sear Steak.”
 Andrew Janjigian said, “How do you pan-sear strip or rib eye without making a grease-splattered mess and setting off your smoke alarm?
 First, forget everything you know about steak cookery.”
-This recipe calls for tenderloin fillets rather than strip or rib eye steaks, but I was intrigued.
+Even though lavender pepper steaks use tenderloin fillets rather than strip or rib eye steaks, I was intrigued.
 Jim was even more eager for me to try this cooking method since he is the one to clean the kitchen after I cook.
 Forgetting everything I thought I knew about cooking, I put the steaks in a cold (not preheated), nonstick pan without oil and cranked up the heat to high.
 After cooking for 2 minutes on each side, I turned down the heat to medium and continued to turn every 2 minutes.

 Guess what!
 It worked just like the article said: perfectly done with no grease splatters.
 I’ve changed the recipe to reflect this new cooking method.

 (Note: Here’s a link to Cook’s Illustrated, but you need a subscription to see the actual article.)